Editor's note: This story was originally published on April 7, 2015. It was updated on March 11, 2019.

 Why is it that people love brunch so much?
 Maybe it's because brunch doesn't make you stick to the typical mealtime restraints.
 Want eggs and a cocktail and a burger, all at once?
 At brunch, we can do that.
 Or maybe it's because it gives you a good excuse to order a cocktail (or three) in the middle of the day.
 In any case, the fact remains that combining breakfast and lunch into one meal was a very good idea.

-Lucky for all you brunch lovers around town, there's no shortage of places to sit down for a solid mid-morning or midday meal in the Valley.
-Whether you're looking for a dark place to brunch away a hangover or an airy patio to enjoy with a cocktail in hand with a couple of friends, we've got the 9 best restaurants in Phoenix for brunch.
+Lucky for all you brunch lovers there's no shortage of places to sit down for a solid mid-morning or midday meal in the Valley.
+Whether you're looking for a dark place to brunch away a hangover or an airy patio to enjoy with a cocktail in hand with a couple of friends, we've got the nine best restaurants in Phoenixland for brunch.

 Morning Glory Café